-medical equipment sort by date
+medical equipment sort by issue

 To deal with Active Assisted Living (AAL) issues, the IEC has established a Systems Committee, IEC SyC AAL.
 This SyC has the role of promoting safety, security, privacy and cross-vendor interoperability in the use of AAL systems and services, and of fostering standardization which boosts their usability and accessibility.
 Its role and scope are constantly being expanded.

 From the smartphone alarm first thing in the morning to switching off the lights last thing at night, many products and systems in our daily lives run off electricity.
 We use the hairdryer, washing machine, stove, get on and off transport and walk through automated doors at the office, take the elevator, fire up the computer and purchase items online, expecting that everything will work reliably and safely.

 In an increasingly connected world, instances of cyberattacks targeting objects, systems, institutions and infrastructure are growing exponentially.
 The sophistication, severity and impact of these attacks vary greatly according to the targets but can have catastrophic consequences if critical systems are affected.
 Various IEC Technical Committees (TCs) and Subcommittees (SCs), and SCs of ISO/IEC JTC 1, the Joint Technical Committee set up by the IEC and the International Organization for Standardization (ISO) develop International Standards to protect against these attacks.

 The IEC is mourning the unexpected death of a longtime leader in the world of international electromedical standardization.
 Michael Schmidt, 65, died suddenly on 17 February while on vacation with his wife Sylvia in Florida, USA.